-This domain analyses countries' approach to migration management in terms of border contrand enforcement policies, admission criteria for migrants, preparedness, and resilience in the case of significant and unexpected migration flows, as well as the fight against trafficking in human beings and smuggling of migrants.
-It also assesses efforts and incentives to help integrate returning citizens.
+This domain analyses countries' approach to migration management in terms of border contr and enforcement policies, admission criteria for migrants, preparedness, and resilience in the cas of significant and unexpected migration flows, a well as the fight against trafficking in human beings and smuggling of migrants.
+It also assesse efforts and incentives to help integrate returning citizens

 Source: International Organization Migration (2019), Migration Governance Indicators: A Global Perspective.
-Geneva: International Organization Migration. https://publications.iom.int/books/migration-governance-indicators-global-perspective (accessed 5 August 2020).
+Geneva: International Organization Migration. https://publications.iom.int/books/migration-governanceindicators-global-perspective (accessed 5 August 2020).